GemsHD/gems-houserobbery/README.md

 If you make any improvements feel free to put in a PR :)

-Add the below to your init.lua for qb-target
+Add the below to your Config.peds in init.lua for qb-target

 	{
 		model = "g_m_y_korean_01",